naturalis/nba-docs/api_services_summary.rst

           * - *Data format*
             - DwCA
           * - *Details*
-            - The basic structure of a DwCA file can be viewed after calling a request example in the `specimen collection examples section`_
+            - The basic structure of a DwCA file can be viewed after calling a request example in the specimen collection :ref:`specimen collection examples section` section

 Multimedia data services
 ========================